 - What Does it Cost to Use Prodigy Commerce?

-- Prodigy Pays Developers to Use the Platform
+- In Fact, Prodigy Incentivizes Users to Learn and Adopt the Platform

 - Maintain Full Control of Your eCommerce Website